realm/realm-java/examples/README.txt

 --------------------------

 4.1.
 Run the application
-   - Select "Run -> Run"
+   - Select "Run -> Run", "Run as Java Application" and select "tutorial".

 and output from the application will be shown in the Console window.